-We are hopeful that one day, regardless of our place of birth, our parents’ status, our gender, our skin colour or religion, we will be able to believe in our dreams and make them come true.
-Via GROW, we intend to inform as many people as possible about the topics that are often disregarded and/or silenced by the media and political figures, to raise public awareness and to propose solutions through our reports.
-We believe that together a better future is possible.
+We hope that one day, no matter where we were born, our socio-professional origin, our gender, our skin colour or our religion, we will all be able to realize our potential without fearing for our physical or mental integrity.
+Through GROW, we seek to inform as many people as possible about these issues that are often ignored and/or silenced by the media and politicians, to raise awareness and to propose solutions by means of our research work.

 Why create a think tank as youth?

-Young people are underrepresented in discourses and decision-making processes related to human rights.
-Yet, we are convinced that our perspective and opinions are essentials and can provide added value to the public debate.
-In addition, today’s students are the actors of tomorrow’s world, and it is upon their decisions that will depend the future of our societies, in which human rights are constantly being called into question.
+The youth are underrepresented in the discourse and decision-making regarding human rights.
+Yet, we are convinced that our vision and opinions bring added value to the public debate and are essential.
+As actors of tomorrow’s world, it is our decisions that will shape the future of our societies, in which human rights are constantly being called into question.
 As such, our duty is to promote them and to raise awareness about these issues among as many people as possible, of all ages, from all backgrounds and from all walks of life.

 A message from the founding Presidents

 Independent student think tanks are rare.
-They are very often developed within educational establishments and do not go beyond this level.
-Starting from this, we wanted to create a project of our own, related to a subject that is of great concern to us.
-We started being friends during our student days at ESPOL and rapidly realised that we had the point of wanting to specialise in the defence of human rights in common.
-Quite naturally, our project was built on this subject.
-We do not claim that the two of us can change the world, but the idea is to raise awareness about human rights at our level.
-We would like to be part of a collective enlightenment that can only boost the development of these rights.
-It is with this in mind, that the most suitable form for a joint reflection, for writing on these issues and for sharing our work seemed to be a think tank.
+They are very often developed within an educational institution and do not go beyond that level.
+We started from there.
+We both wanted to create a project of our own, related to a subject that moves and thrills us.
+We became friends during our studies at ESPOL, and we quickly realised that we shared a common interest in specialising in the struggle for human rights.
+Very naturally, our project focused on this field.
+We do not pretend to be able to change the world by ourselves, but the idea is to raise awareness and to inform about human rights at our level.
+We wish to participate in a collective awareness that can only favour the progression of these rights.
+It is in this sense that the form of a think tank appeared to us to be the best suited to build a common reflection, to write on these subjects and to share our work.